Dear Charity Partners

 ValueYou is a volunteer recognition scheme that works in partnership with businesses to provide discount cards and gift vouchers to volunteers.
 We believe that communities should find ways to say thank you to people who help out.
 Our scheme is one way of saying thank you to volunteers.
 We are a registered charity (reg. no. 1161760).

 This guide explains in detail how volunteers can register with the scheme, how it works and how you as a volunteer manager may be able to support volunteers to use the scheme.
 We decided to produce this guide in response to demand from volunteer managers who support the aims of our scheme and want to better enable their volunteers to take benefit from it.
-This guide is also available to download as a PDF file here.
+There are also guides available to download as a PDF files

-The scheme operates in 16 London Boroughs (and Portsmouth) and eligibility for joining the scheme is different dependent on the Borough.
-The volunteering activity needs to have taken place in one of these 16 Boroughs.
+The scheme operates in 18 London Boroughs, Portsmouth and Walsall, and eligibility for joining the scheme is different dependent on the area.
+The volunteering activity needs to have taken place in one of these Boroughs.

 In the following Boroughs volunteers will be eligible to register if they have given 100 hours or more of their time over the last 12 months to a registered charity or a hospital: